simonmichau/primertool/doc/2_primers.rst

 General requirements for primers
 ---------------------------------

-Since the primers are used for sanger sequencing, these settings are important to create usable primers:
+Since the primers are used for sanger sequencing, these settings are important to create usable primers.
+Of course the standard settings can be changed if needed.

 - maximum insert size for a primer: 700 bp
 - minimum insert size for a primer: 200 bp